Matti-Krebelder/FireStream/README.md

 Simple Streaming Application in PHP with Automated Movie Detection and Display of Metadata such as Rating, Movie Description, and Release Date.

 ## Features:
-Automated Movie Detection
+Automated Movie Detection \n
-Login System
+Login System \n
 Nextcloud integration (soon)